GraphQLGuide/book/text/README.md

 - [Chapter 9: iOS](9.md)
 - [Chapter 10: Android](10.md)

-[Chapter 11: Server Dev](11.md) is our looooong server-coding chapter 🤓.
-All of the examples are in Node with the `apollo-server-express` library, but almost all of the concepts can be applied to [other languages’ GraphQL libraries](11.md).
+[Chapter 11: Server Dev](11.md) is our server coding chapter.
+It and Chapter 6 are by far the longest chapters.
+All of the examples are in Node with the `apollo-server-express` library, but almost all of the concepts can be applied to [other languages’ GraphQL libraries](11.md#introduction).

 # The code

 We intersperse blocks of code throughout the text.
-When we add code to a file that we’ve shown previously, we often just display the additions and some context, with ellipses (`...`) in place of existing code.
-These additions will be clearest if you read the book with the code open in another window.
+When we add code to a file that we’ve shown previously, we often just display the additions and some context, with ellipses (`...`) in place of existing code and sometimes with indentation removed to improve readability on mobile and e-readers.
+Code changes will be clearer if you read the book with the code open on your computer.
 Further, we believe humans usually learn better if they write things out themselves, so we encourage you to write out the code for each step, and get it working on your computer before moving on to the next step.

 We recommend using Chrome and [VS Code](https://code.visualstudio.com/).